| Title: | Time Series Prediction with Integrated Tuning |

 samp <- ts_sample(ts, test_size)

-#first five rows from training data
+# First five rows from training data

 ts_head(samp$train, 5)

-#last five rows from training data
+# Last five rows from training data

 ts_head(samp$train[-c(1:(nrow(samp$train)-5)),])